-- 1. To know which entries can be disabled, refer to the file /opt/fwadmin-server/config/cfgcheck.ini without modifying it. - 2.
+- 1. To know which entries can be disabled, refer to the file /opt/fwadminserver/config/cfgcheck.ini without modifying it. - 2.
 In the file /data/config/cfgcheck.ini, add the keys or sections you want to disable.

-5.3.3 Restricting the number of inconsistencies reported
+6.3.3 Restricting the number of inconsistencies reported

-The number of inconsistencies reported by the checker can be restricted by using the environment variable FWADMIN_CFGCHECK_INCOHERENCIES_LIMIT.
+The number of inconsistencies reported by the checker can be restricted by using the environment variable FWADMIN\CFGCHECK\INCOHERENCIES\LIMIT.
 By default, up to 100 inconsistencies are reported.
 Once this limit is reached, SMC will cancel all pending analyses.

-- 1. Connect to the SMC server via the console port or SSH connection with the "root" user. - 2.
-In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable: FWADMIN_CFGCHECK_INCOHERENCIES_LIMIT. - 3.
+- 1. Log on to the SMC server via the console port or in SSH. - 2.
+In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable: FWADMIN\CFGCHECK\INCOHERENCIES\LIMIT. - 3.
 Restart the server with the command nrestart fwadmin-server.

-5.4 Deploying a configuration on firewalls
+6.4 Deploying a configuration on firewalls